ruedtim/TranskribusAPI_Webapp/README.md

 - Modelle:
 	- Here a model can be selected.
 All models available in Transkribus should be listed.
 	  Note that first one has to sync the models by clicking "Modelle abrufen".
+	- One has to confirm, that one choosed a sample collection

 #### Output: